-It is displayed in the following way: Directly from the Purchase Order, click the Show Requests button to see attachments from the Purchase Requisition.
-Then, you can click on related Request for Proposal to see attachments from the RFP.
+It is displayed the following way: Directly from the Purchase Order, click the Show Requests button to see attachments from the Purchase Requisition.
+Then, you can click on the related Request for Proposal to see attachments from the RFP.

 You can also transfer attachments from PR and RfP to Purchase Order automatically.
 To enable this function, please read this article.

-Before editing any fields, please read this article: Field Logic Behavior After Edit and Revise actions in documents
+Before editing any fields, please read this article: Field Logic Behavior After Edit and Revise actions in documents.

 Please note: only the creator of the document or one of the approvers can revise the PO.

 Download and Print

 If you need to download the PDF/XLSX PO version when it is pending approval, ask your admin to activate this feature in the Basic Settings → Documents Setup → Purchase Order → Order Printing Configurations.
 Check the Download while Purchase Order pending box and press Save.